Lantus OptiClik Cartridge Side Effects

 Generic Name: insulin glargine

-Note: This document contains side effect information about insulin glargine.
-Some of the dosage forms listed on this page may not apply to the brand name Lantus OptiClik Cartridge.
+Note: This page contains side effects data for the generic drug insulin glargine.
+It is possible that some of the dosage forms included below may not apply to the brand name Lantus OptiClik Cartridge.

 For the Consumer

 Applies to insulin glargine: subcutaneous solution